-The company and its stockholders are offering 10.7 million shares at $13 to $15 each, according to a regulatory filing (7BFNDR) today.
+The company and its stockholders are offering 10.7 million shares at $13 to $15 each, according to a regulatory filing (7BFNDR:US) today.
 Fender, based in Scottsdale, Arizona, estimates net proceeds of about $88.2 million and didn’t disclose a date for the IPO.

 Fender, which makes electric guitars based on musicians such as Eric Clapton and Jimi Hendrix, joins Kayak Software Corp. and Palo Alto Networks Inc. in setting price ranges for U.S. IPOs today as companies and investors regain risk appetite after a month-long drought following Facebook Inc.’s May 17 initial offering.